harshmoney123/interface_v2_nodeJS/README.md

 - click record and then click stop

-- you kan see there is another "new stream" printed, which causes error
+- you can see there is another "new stream" printed, which causes error